Don’t Get Hooked! Stay Ahead of Phishing Scams in the Digital Age

 • Time-bombing: Attackers can send emails that contain legitimate links which the email scanners will allow through.
 However, the legitimate links may contain redirects such that when a target clicks on them they are taken to a malicious website.

-Additional Techniques used in Targeted Phishing Attacks
+Additional Techniques Used in Targeted Phishing Attacks

-We mentioned that an attacker can send phishing emails to random users and wait for any one to fall victim to the attack or choose to target a specific person.
-Of course targeting a specific person or organization means that attackers will use more sophisticated tactics to ensure success including:
+We mentioned that an attacker can send phishing emails to random users and wait for anyone to fall victim to the attack or choose to target a specific person.
+Of course, targeting a specific person or organization means that attackers will use more sophisticated tactics to ensure success including:

 • Personalization: Attackers gather information about their targets from social media and other online sources which they use to craft emails that appear more legitimate and relevant.
 Such emails often address the recipient by name or reference specific details about their work or interests.

-• Tailored Attachments such as documents or files that appear to be work-related and increase the chances of a user clicking on them.
+• Tailored Attachments such as documents or files that appear to be work-related increase the chances of a user clicking on them.
 These attachments may contain malware that infects the recipient’s device upon opening.

 Leave a Reply